 The Law Offices of Sean M. Cleary believes in campaigns destined to support cancer patients.
 Together, we can make a difference in supporting those that find themselves on a cancer journey.
 Small things lift us and turn our whole days around.
 We hope you'll also consider helping.

 When we learned about Environmental Litigation Group P.C.'s kindness campaign, we decided to help.
 The group provides help in legal action for people who have suffered occupational asbestos exposure and have, consequently, developed malignant mesothelioma - pleural mesothelioma, peritoneal mesothelioma - and other different forms of cancer.
 This campaign aims to raise awareness of the quality of life of people affected by cancer.
 Anyone can participate by offering or sponsoring gift baskets that contain fresh produce, vitamins, or useful items.

 Failure in diagnosis can occur due to a variety of reasons, but the most common are:

 Every cancer is different, but in most cases, the sooner the diagnosis and treatment, the better the outcome for the patient.
-Early diagnosis of cancer, before it has metastasized, is one of the most important factors for effective treatment and increasing a patient's survival.
+Early diagnosis of cancer before it has metastasized is one of the most critical factors for effective treatment and increasing a patient's survival.